GuoBioinfoLab/TCRdb/README.md

 ## Description

-The parameters used for each method.
+`CATT .smk`, `MiXCR.smk`, `IMSEQ.smk`: The parameters used for each method.

+`Download.smk`： For data download from NCBI.

+`QC_single/double.smk`: For raw data quanlity control.

+All the pipepines were written in Snakemake.

 ## Citing

+Si-Yi Chen, Tao Yue, Qian Lei, An-Yuan Guo, TCRdb: a comprehensive database for T-cell receptor sequences with powerful search function, *Nucleic Acids Research*, , gkaa796, https://doi.org/10.1093/nar/gkaa796